iZeaoGamer/GalacticPE/major.md

 - Fixed grief spaces ONCE AGAIN.
 Should be the last of it now. ;P

 - We've also updated OG OP Faction's NPC to the appropriate IP on ALL lobbies!

+- Updated Max player slot for Anarchy.

+- Fixed max player count displaying as zero or one.
+It's now at 40 max players, and more if joining when the server's full.